learnbyexample/Command-line-text-processing/gnu_sed.md

 $ # each command separated by ;
 $ # not all commands can be specified so
 $ sed -n '/blue/p; /you/p' poem.txt
 Violets are blue,
 And so are you.

+$ # each command separated by literal newline character
+$ # might depend on whether the shell allows such multiline command
+$ sed -n '
+/blue/p
+/you/p
+' poem.txt
+Violets are blue,
+And so are you.
 ```